United Nations Office for the Coordination of Humanitarian Affairs (OCHA) Protection of Civilians Report

 Highlights from the reporting period

-- The Israeli authorities demolished, confiscated, or forced people to demolish nine Palestinian-owned structures in Area C of the West Bank and East Jerusalem, citing the lack of Israeli-issued building permits.
-As a result, one person was displaced, and the livelihoods of about 31 others were affected.
-This followed a decline in demolitions and confiscations during Ramadan, which was consistent with the practice in most previous years.
+- Additionally, the Israeli authorities demolished, confiscated, or forced owners to demolish 27 Palestinian homes and other structures in Area C and East Jerusalem, citing the lack of Israeli-issued building permits.
+As a result, 50 people were displaced, including 22 children, and the livelihoods of more than 140 others were affected.
+Sixteen of the structures, including one which had been provided as humanitarian assistance, were in Area C, and eleven in East Jerusalem.

 This report reflects information available as of the time of publication.
 The most updated data and more breakdowns are available at ochaopt.org/data.